plusk01/8086-toolchain/readme.md

 This project is for BYU ECEn 425, and was taking from the CAEDM servers (`/ee2/ee425/src/dist`).
 The purpose for posting on GitHub is to make the build process available for Ubuntu 12.04+ and Mac OS X, along with any minor modifications along the way.

+**Disclaimer:** For ECEn 425 projects, this may or may not compile exactly the same as the CAEDM machines

 ## Installing ##

 You can either clone this repo, or on the side click 'Download ZIP'.